 2. Gut Microbiome

 The stomach and brain are linked by the "gut-brain axis."
-Gut bacteria produce metabolites (SCFAs, amino acids, neurotransmitters) that travel to the brain.
+Gut bacteria produce metabolites (SCFAs, amino acids, neurotransmitters) that reach the brain.
 Nutrition is the most influential factor on microbiome composition:

 - Fermentable fibers: food for beneficial bacteria